kirillzyusko/react-native-keyboard-controller/docs/docs/api/keyboard-controller.md

 static preload(): void;
 ```

-This method is used to preload the keyboard, so that users will not see a significant delay when they focus a first input since app has been opened.
+This method preloads the keyboard to prevent noticeable delay when the user focuses the first input after launching the app.

 ```ts
 KeyboardController.preload();